camelia

 Thanks to my Patreon supporters for bringing you this freebie!
 Creating quality patterns and tutorials is a lot of work and resource-intensive.
 However, I find it important to give you free content like this tutorial.
 Thanks to the generous support of my Patreon supporters, I can make it happen.
 Thank you, patrons!
 Click here to join, or click here to read more about La Visch Designs on Patreon.

-tutorial – working a Russian picot bind-off Read More »
+tutorial – working the Estonian cast-on Read More »

-stitch pattern – pebble stitch
+stitch pattern – slip stitch basket weave

-This stitch pattern is worked as a multiple of 2 stitches, and in a four-row repeat.
-When worked with edge stitches as shown here (2 edge stitches in garter stitch on both sides of the swatch), you could consider to only work the stitches inside the repeat as shown below.
+This stitch pattern is worked as a multiple of 6 stitches + 5, and in an eight-row repeat.
+Please note that I’ve added 2 edge stitches in garter stitch on both sides of the swatch.

 Materials used